rladies/meetup-presentations_baltimore/20201020_workflowr.md

   - Vebashini Naidoo (https://www.linkedin.com/in/vebashini-naidoo-4260a96a/)
   - Inger Fabris-Rotelli (https://www.up.ac.za/statistics/article/2326974/dr-inger-fabris-rotelli)

+**YouTube**:
+  - A recording of the meetup is available here: https://www.youtube.com/watch?v=xY0jLTWMHkI

 In preparation, Vebashini and Inger asked everyone to follow the instructions below prior to the tutorial.
 They have also linked to the tutorial slides themselves.

 - The tutorial slides: https://bit.ly/useR-workflowr-slides